 - CSU Early Assessment Program (EAP) Results.
 High School students who have taken an Early Assessment Program (EAP) from a CSU and received a "Ready" status for CSU English and/or CSU Math should submit these results to the Assessment Center so that they do not have to take the placement test for those subjects in which they received a "Ready" status.

 Placement Test Information

 The English, ESL and math tests are not "pass or fail" tests.
 They simply measure your proficiency in English and math to help you pick the right courses for enrollment.
 The test sessions are 2 1/2 to 3 hours in length.
 You will be taking the English and math tests in the same session.
-Test results will be sent to your MyOCC account a few hours after you complete your test.
+Test results are typically available to you in your MyOCC account on the same day you complete your test.